 Pilots end strike at Air France after 14 days

-PARIS (AP) — Air France's leading pilots union on Sunday announced an end to a 14-day strike that grounded roughly half of the airline's flights, stranded passengers worldwide and led to stern shows of frustration by the French prime minister.
+PARIS (AP) — Air France's leading pilots union says it has ended a 14-day strike that crippled air traffic and led to stern shows of frustration by the French prime minister.

-In a tactical retreat, the carrier offered Wednesday to scrap a central part of the plan to shift most of its European operations to Transavia.
-But the pilots remained unsatisfied, saying the contracts sought for the low-cost carrier's operations in France alone were insufficient.
+The strike's end comes after Air France offered Wednesday to scrap a central part of a plan to shift most of its European operations to low-cost carrier Transavia.